Going zero waste is the next big effort in practising sustainable living – but where do we find package-free goods in Malaysia?

-Zero waste lifestyle advocate Lauren Singer has managed to fit all 4 years’ worth of trash into a single mason jar.
-She even started the Package Free Shop to sell sustainable living items that do not contribute unnecessary waste.
+Zero-waste lifestyle advocate Lauren Singer has managed to fit all 4 years’ worth of trash into a single mason jar.
+She even started the Package Free Shop to sell sustainable living items that do not contribute to unnecessary waste.

 But where can Malaysians shop for package-free items locally?
 Let us guide you.

 TIP: We recommend bringing your own bags and bottles before visiting any of the following stores; all you have to do is weigh and pay!

 1. NUDE The Zero Waste Store, Petaling Jaya